 PNW is committed to providing equal access to employment opportunities, educational programs, services, activities, and events.

-A reasonable accommodation is a modification or adjustment to a process or environment which remove barriers.
+A reasonable accommodation is a modification or adjustment to a process or environment which removes barriers.
 In the workplace, a reasonable accommodation will enable a qualified person with a disability to enjoy equal employment opportunities and perform the essential functions of their job.

 If you are an employee with a disability and need a workplace accommodation, please: